afontcu/finger-frenzy/README.md

 Finger Frenzy is a quite stupid game that I really loved when I was younger.
 I discovered it long time ago in some random page with hundreds of small games.

-You can play here: https://finger-frenzy.now.sh/
+You can play it here: https://finger-frenzy.now.sh/

 ## What is Finger Frenzy about

-Well, is quite easy to understand?
 Just try to type the alphabet (ABCDEFGHIJKLMNOPQRSTUVWXYZ) as fast as you can.
+That's it (for now).

 ## Why should I do that?